Code Lyoko: Evolution: Plot

-In addition to XANA, the gang eventually discover that they have another dangerous enemy, a Swiss mad scientist named Professor Lowell Tyron, who seems to be the one responsible for unintentionally reactivating XANA.
-He claims to have no knowledge of XANA, despite its high level of activity in the Cortex system, which is a Replika (a virtual world that is similar to Lyoko) that Tyron created.
-He commands a group of several virtual human avatars in green and black-striped ninja-like costumes to counter the Lyoko Warriors' efforts to hack into his system.
-In Professor Tyron's lab, the group also discovers Aelita's long-lost mother, Anthea.
-They seek to discover why she is with their new enemy and how to reunite Anthea and her daughter.
+In addition to XANA, the gang eventually discovers that they have another enemy: the Swiss mad scientist Professor Lowell Tyron, who is seemingly responsible for unintentionally reactivating XANA.
+However, he claims to have no knowledge of XANA despite its high level of activity in the Cortex system, a Replika and virtual world similar to Lyoko that he created.
+He commands a group of virtual human avatars known as Ninjas to counter the Lyoko Warriors' efforts to hack into his system.
+In Professor Tyron's lab, the group discovers Aelita's long-lost mother, Anthea, and, while attempting to reunite her with her daughter, seek to discover why she is with their new enemy.

-In the cliffhanger finale, it is revealed that Prof. Tyron has been married to Anthea for four years now, making him Aelita's stepfather.
+In the cliffhanger finale, it is revealed that Professor Tyron has been married to Anthea for four years, making him Aelita's stepfather.
 Tyron attempts to coerce Aelita into telling her friends to abort their plan to destroy the Cortex and coming with him, as he has legal custody of her, or risk never seeing her mother again.
 Aelita ultimately chooses to forsake her mother and go through with their original plan, and Tyron orders his subordinates to shut down his supercomputer while the Lyoko Warriors are still inside.
-They barely escape, having just injected Jeremy's virus into the core of the Cortex, which means that XANA would be destroyed upon rebooting of Tyron's supercomputer, unless either XANA was able to back itself up, or Tyron is able to repair his supercomputer, and by extension, XANA along with it; never truly confirming whether XANA was entirely destroyed a second time nor the identities of the Ninjas and the long awaited reunion between Aelita and Anthea.
+They barely escape after injecting Jeremy's virus into the core of the Cortex, meaning that XANA would be destroyed upon Tyron's supercomputer being rebooted, unless XANA was able to back itself up or Tyron is able to repair his supercomputer and XANA along with it.
+As such, it is never revealed whether XANA was entirely destroyed, nor the identities of the Ninjas and the long awaited reunion between Aelita and Anthea.

-According to Sophie Decroisette, head writer for the original show's first 3 seasons, Evolution is not considered canon to the original show.
+According to Sophie Decroisette, head writer for the original show's first three seasons, Evolution is not considered canon to the original show.